ovh/docs/pages/cloud/dedicated/migrate_a_server_to_another/guide.en-ca.md

 If an OS or software version change is required, make sure the locations of the files remain the same, as well as the compatibility of the data between versions.

-### Migrate the data
+### Migrating the data

 Data migration usually involves copying files from one server to another.
 There are several solutions for this:

 - The easiest way is to use a suitable software such as [SFTP](https://docs.ovh.com/ca/en/dedicated/store-retrieve-data-via-sftp/).
 - The other option is to [synchronise the two servers with each other](https://docs.ovh.com/ca/en/dedicated/copy-data-server-rsync/).

-### Use the backup storage (available only on OVHcloud and So you Start)
+### Using the backup storage (available only on OVHcloud and So you Start)

 With the [Backup Storage](https://www.ovhcloud.com/en-ca/bare-metal/backup-storage/) option, you can store data on a service that is external to your server.
 It is only linked to the service you ordered it from.

-> [!warning] The Backup storage can only be accessed from OVHcloud servers and IPs located in the same zone.
+> [!warning]
 >
-> For example, if a server located in the SBG data center has backup storage, servers located in the GRA or RBX data centers can access it.
-However, servers located in BHS or WAW data centers will not have access this storage.
+> The Backup Storage can only be accessed from OVHcloud servers and IPs located in the same zone.
 >
+> For example, if a server located in the SBG data center has Backup Storage enabled, servers located in the GRA or RBX data centers can access it.
+However, servers located in BHS or WAW data centers will not have access to this storage.
+>

-You can authorise access to the backup storage from your new server.
+You can authorise access to the Backup Storage from your new server.
 This way, you will have a gateway for transferring your data.

-See our guide on [using backup storage on a dedicated server](https://docs.ovh.com/ca/en/dedicated/using-backup-storage/){.external} for more information.
+See our guide on [using Backup Storage on a dedicated server](https://docs.ovh.com/ca/en/dedicated/using-backup-storage/){.external} for more information.

 ### Migrating a failover IP (only available on OVHcloud and So you Start)